ETCDanceology/Danceology-Documentation/docs/unity/build.md

 ---
-title: Danceology Building
+title: Unity Building
 ---

-# Danceology Building
+# Unity Building
 ## Overview
 This document provides the details on how to make a build for the Danceology application.